raimohanska/reactive-bacon/README.md

 Status
 ------

+- Not "fully documented".
+Examples and tests should do though?
 - 27 test cases passing
 - Not tried out in "real life" yet
 - Not published on Hackage yet